feomike/mobile-mba-androidapp/JsonTransformer/README.md

 ### MMBA Project - JSON To CSV Transformer
- 	This simple tool is build to convert mmba tests which are stored as json files into csv file and also transformed to json structure which is more useful for further analysis in mongodb
+ 	This simple tool is built to convert raw FCC/SamKnows Speed tests to a single file (eg JSON and CSV).
+The inputs for this tool is a source folder containing any number of raw speed test json files.
+The results from this tool is a single CSV file ready to be read into any SQL style database AND a single JSON format to be read into a noSQL style database.
+This tool runs at a command line using the computer's java installation.
+Users must compile (or build) the source code on their installation prior to running with the instructions below (see Build the project).

-### **Pre-requisite**
+### **Pre-requisites**
-	The project requires java,maven to be set in the classpath before you could run the utility and also make sure all the files need to be converted into csv have to be in the input folder.
+- A source folder containing all the input test files to be converted;
+- Java,maven to be set in the classpath prior to running

 ###  **Build the project**
 *	mvn clean package -> jar file will be created in ~/target/mmba-jar-with-dependencies.jar